joseph-jja/grunt-jsmeter/README.md

 A string value that is used to identify the engine to render the output.
 The default is console.
 Alternative renders available are LogRender.

+#### options.template
+Type: `String`
+Default value: `'none'`

+A string value that is used to identify the handlebars template that should be used to render each page.
+The default template is templates/page.hbs.

+#### options.indexTemplate
+Type: `String`
+Default value: `'none'`

+A string value that is used to identify the handlebars template that should be used to render each page.
+The default template is templates/index.hbs.

 ### Usage Examples

 #### Default Options